 A national campaign during National Bike Month geared toward encouraging children to bike to school.

-Every May, Cascade Bicycle Club holds its annual Bike to Work Breakfast.
-The Bike to Work Breakfast is an opportunity for business leaders, elected officials, and bicycle advocates to kick off National Bike Month, celebrate bicycling, and to generate political support for the bike movement.
-Additionally, the breakfast is a fundraiser for the Cascade Bicycle Club Education Foundation.
+Every spring, Cascade Bicycle Club holds its annual Bike Everywhere Breakfast.
+The Everywhere Breakfast is an opportunity for business leaders, elected officials, and bicycle advocates to kick off National Bike Month, celebrate bicycling, and to generate political support for the bike movement.
+Additionally, the breakfast is a fundraiser for Cascade Bicycle Club.

-Bike to Work Day is a nationally recognized day designed to celebrate bicycling as transportation.
-Cascade and organizations throughout the Puget Sound coordinate an expansive network of commute stations to provide support to new and seasoned bike commuters.
-There are many opportunities for organizations to participate in Bike to Work Day.
-Organizations can hold a commute station on Bike to Work Day, encourage employees to ride to work on that day, or reward employees with a breakfast or lunch for cyclists.
+Bike Everywhere Day is a nationally recognized day designed to celebrate bicycling for commuting, recreation, everyday transportation.
+Cascade and organizations throughout the Puget Sound coordinate an expansive network of commute stations to provide support to new and seasoned riders.
+There are many opportunities for organizations to participate in Bike Everywhere Day.
+Organizations can hold a celebration station on Bike Everywhere Day, encourage employees to ride to work on that day, or reward employees with a breakfast or lunch for cyclists.

 Car-sharing is a service in which employees have a fleet of shared vehicleseither through employer-owned fleet vehicles or through a Zipcar which is open to the public for temporary use.
 Employers can subsidize car-sharing as an incentive to reduce drive-alone commuting.
 Employees may be more likely to bike to work if they know that car-sharing options are available.

 Bicycle education classes can improve bicycling rates by providing employees with the skills, knowledge and confidence to ride safely to work.
 Cascade Bicycle Club offers a variety of classes taught by professionally certified instructors that can be customized to fit your organization's needs.
 Classes range from Learning to Ride to Introduction to Bicycle Commuting, Basic Bike Maintenance, Route Finding and more.